 2. Employing a gardener

 Let’s face it.
 If you haven’t got the time to cut the grass, you probably don’t have time for the weeding, pruning, dividing and dead-heading that comes with owning a garden.
 So a lot of my clients are looking for help with ongoing garden maintenance.
-I have a number of gardeners on my list, and I’m keeping them all busy in my clients’ gardens.
+I have some gardeners on my list, and I’m keeping them all busy in my clients’ gardens.

 There is a proper skills shortage in this country for qualified gardeners.
-While it’s very easy to set up as a gardener, it’s also very easy to ruin a garden if you don’t know what you’re doing.
+While it’s straightforward to set up as a gardener, it’s also very easy to ruin a garden if you don’t know what you’re doing.
 The skills shortage is not helped by a general perception that gardeners are glorified odd-job men.
-In fact, it’s quite the opposite.
+It’s quite the opposite.

 Good gardeners are anything but unskilled.
 So if you know of any, please send them my way!